Factbox - Why the Zika virus is causing alarm

-(Reuters) - Global health officials have said that the Zika virus, which has been linked to severe birth defects in thousands of babies in Brazil, is rapidly spreading in the Americas and could infect up to 4 million people.
+(Reuters) - Global health officials have said that the Zika virus, which has been linked to severe birth defects in thousands of babies in Brazil, is rapidly spreading in the Americas and could infect 3 million to 4 million people.
 The race is on to develop a Zika vaccine.

 Here are some questions and answers about the virus and the current outbreak.